Sir John Beresford, 1st Baronet: Later service

 In 1814 Beresford was given command of one of the royal yachts, HMS Royal Sovereign.
 On 24 April of that year he participated in the convoy that took Louis XVIII back to France at the end of the Napoleonic Wars, with Royal Sovereign conveying the monarch and a large entourage.
 For his services he was made a baronet on 21 May and then was promoted to rear-admiral on 4 June.
-He was given the 74-gun ship of the line HMS Duncan as his flag ship in the following year, and in her sailed to Rio de Janeirowith orders to take John VI of Portugal back to his homeland.
+He was given the 74-gun ship of the line HMS Duncan as his flag ship in the following year, and in her sailed to Rio de Janeiro with orders to take John VI of Portugal back to his homeland.
 Upon arriving there the prince regent decided that he did not wish to return at that time, and so Beresford returned to Britain.
 Despite the futility of his mission, John VI bestowed upon Beresford the Order of the Tower and Sword.
 He was appointed a Knight Commander of the Order of the Bath on 12 August 1819, and in 1820 was given command of the Leith Station.
 He was promoted to vice-admiral on 27 May 1825 and served as a commissioner of the Admiralty between 23 December 1834 and 25 April 1835, in result of which he was appointed a Knight Grand Cross of the Royal Guelphic Order in May 1836.
 He was finally promoted to admiral on 28 June 1838.